Rule of Law

 Maryland Shall Issue, Inc. v.
 Anne Arundel County, Maryland

 In Maryland Shall Issue, Inc. v.
-Anne Arundel County, Maryland, the United States Court of Appeals for the Fourth Circuit is considering whether it violates the First Amendment for Anne Arundel County to require firearms dealers to provide safety literature to their consumers.
+Anne Arundel County, Maryland, the United States Court of Appeals for the Fourth Circuit considered whether it violates the First Amendment for Anne Arundel County to require firearms dealers to provide safety literature to their consumers.

 Case Summary